 OUTMemphis is proud to be one of the 2017 Mojo of Midtown award Honorees.
 The Mojo of Midtown Awards is put on by the Midtown Memphis Development Corporation.
 The other 2017 Honorees are Central Gardens Neighborhood Association, Jim and Nancy Pettit, The Late...

-OUTMemphis will be marching in this year’s St. Patrick’s Day Parade in Cooper Young and we want you with us!
+OUTMemphis will be marching in this year’s St. Patrick’s Day Parade in Cooper Young and we want you with us on Friday, 3/17!
 This will be the 2nd annual St. Patrick’s Day Parade in Cooper Young.
-The parade will start on Cooper St at York and proceed to the...
+The parade will start on Cooper St at York and...

 A support group for people who are affected by addiction (friends, family, and support people).

 B&B, or Bold and Beautiful, is a group of Trans Women of Color who come together weekly for fellowship, dining together, and many other social events.